Shah-Ron/Gym-Member-Prediction-Model/README.md

-Only the report and presentations are available as all the codes are owned by the client
+Only the report, poster and presentation are available as all the codes are owned by the client